duyahoang/ansible-aci-iac/README.md

 ## Example

-The `example-playbook-execution,txt` file show the example of execute playbook and its output.
+The `example-playbook-execution.md` file show the example of execute playbook and its output.

 ## Author
 Duy Hoang